 The most visited pages in the Backend.AI Web-UI would be the Sessions and Data & Storage pages.
 Here, you will learn how to query and create container-based compute sessions and utilize various web applications on the Sessions page.

 After logging in with a user account, click Sessions on the left sidebar to visit the Sessions page.
 Sessions page lets you start new sessions or use and manage existing running sessions.

-- Environments: Specify the default environment for compute sessions such as TensorFlow, PyTorch, C++, etc. When you select a TensorFlow environment, your compute session will automatically include the TensorFlow library.
-If you select another environment, the corresponding environment is installed by default.
+- Environments: You can choose the base environment for compute sessions such as TensorFlow, PyTorch, C++, etc. When you select TensorFlow, your compute session will automatically include the TensorFlow library.
+If you choose another environment, the corresponding packages will be installed by default.

 - Version: Selects the version of the environment.
-For TensorFlow environment, for example, you can select different versions such as 1.15, 2.3, etc.
+For example, you can select different versions, such as 1.15, 2.3, etc., for the TensorFlow environment.

-- Session name (optional): Specifies the name of the compute session to be created.
-If specified, this name appears in Session Info, making it easy to distinguish it from other compute sessions.
-If not specified, a randomly-generated name is assigned.
-You can set the session name up to 4 to 64 characters only with alphabetical characters or numbers and no spaces are allowed.
+- Session name: You can specify the name of the compute session to be created.
+If set, this name appears in Session Info, so it is easy to distinguish among multiple computation sessions.
+If not specified, a random word is assigned automatically.
+Session names only accept alphanumeric characters between 4 and 64 without spaces.

 - CPU: The number of CPU cores to allocate to the compute session.
 The maximum value depends on the resource policy applied to the user.